MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/bring-events-to-fabric-from-event-hub.md

 To get started, you must complete the following prerequisites:

 - Get access to a **premium workspace** with **Contributor** or above permissions where your Eventstream and Lakehouse item are located in.
-- An Azure event hub with event data exists and appropriate permission available to access the policy keys.
+- An Azure event hub with event data and appropriate permission available to access the policy keys.

 ## Create Eventstream and Lakehouse item